 Design Challenge: Welcome to Chicago 2072

 FashioNext 2017 has come to a close.
-This year’s competition drew inspiration from the garments in Making Mainbocher: The First American Couturier and was based in a speculative future created by acclaimed young adult author Laura Ruby.
-CHM challenged FashioNext designers to imagine themselves in 2072, where they had to contend with fabric restrictions, rationed materials, and DIY embellishments, the designers competed for three prizes: the Judges’ Choice Award (grand prize), Costume Council Jury Prize, and People’s Choice Award.
-The winning garments will be on display at the Museum from May 11 to August 20, 2017.
+The competition drew inspiration from the garments in Making Mainbocher: The First American Couturier and was based in a speculative future created by acclaimed young adult author Laura Ruby.
+Imagining themselves in Chicago 2072, where they had to contend with fabric restrictions and DIY embellishments, the designers competed for three prizes: the Judges’ Choice Award (grand prize), Costume Council Jury Prize, and People’s Choice Award.
+The winning garments are on display at the Museum until August 20, 2017.

 Follow the designers’ journeys using